-Bacterial Meningitis Vaccination Requirement
+Information About The Bacterial Meningitis Immunization Requirement

 An entering student is defined as a student new to higher education.
 Transfer and transient students from another college, or a student who has not been enrolled one fall or spring semester and is returning to WCJC, are also subject to this requirement.
 It is important to consult a physician about the need for the immunization against bacterial meningitis to prevent the disease.

-Not all students are required to show proof of the vaccination.
 Please read further for details about exemptions and how to opt out of showing proof of the vaccination.

 Students may elect not to take the vaccination by filing a Medical Exemption Affidavit or Certificate or a Texas Department of State Health Services(TDSHS) Exemption from Immunizations for Bacterial Meningitis for Reasons of Conscience Form.

-Evidence of vaccination should be submitted to the WCJC Office of Admissions and Registration.
+Evidence of vaccination or exemption should be submitted to the WCJC Office of Admissions and Registration.
 Vaccinations (or boosters) must have been received within the past five (5) years and no later than 10 days prior to the first day of the first semester in which the student initially enrolls.
 A WCJC Bacterial Meningitis Vaccination Record Form must be completed and submitted along with vaccination records or a Medical Exemption Affidavit of Certificate or a TDSHS Exemption from Immunizations for Bacterial Meningitis for Reasons of Conscience Form.

 For further information, or to ask any questions, please contact the Office of Admissions and Registration at: